 - Tuition and fees: these are the basic costs for college that pay for your classes and related mandatory fees.
 Tuition and fees represent about 38% of the cost of college.is this updated?

 - Housing: these costs cover where you’ll live.
 This could include on- or off-campus housing, and takes up about 41% of the total you’ll spend on college, on average.

 - Books and supplies: you’ll need these for classes, but they aren’t included in your tuition and fees.
 These are going to be roughly 6% of your college costs.

 - Transportation and Other: you’ll also need to plan on the miscellaneous things you spend on regularly — clothes, travel and other things like that.
 This is estimated at about 15% of your total spending in college.

 Estimate Your Own College Costs

-The Indiana College Costs Estimator also lets you see side-by-side comparisons of costs at different Indiana colleges, and create “what-if” scenarios to see how the results can change as your circumstances change (financial, academic, etc).
+The College Scorecard also lets you see side-by-side comparisons of costs at different colleges, and create “what-if” scenarios to see how the results can change as your circumstances change (financial, etc).